Eagle Rock and Curracurrong Falls (Via Wattamolla)

 Curracurrang Gully and Cove

-In summer, this is a great spot to go for a quick swim or have a picnic in beautiful surroundings.
-It’s interesting to know that this cove was used by the Dharawal people before white settlement, with remnants there still visible.
+In summer, this is a great spot for a refreshing swim or a picnic in beautiful surroundings.

-From Curracurrang Cove, the track continues along the coast and through heath vegetation, heading towards Curracurrong Creek and Falls.
+From Curracurrang Cove, the track continues along the coast, winding through heath vegetation as it leads toward Curracurrong Creek and Falls.

 Royal National Park coastal cliffs